rock-planning/planning-templ/doc/configuration.md

     configuration.getValueAs<double>("TransportNetwork/search/options/connectivity/timeout_in_s",20),
 ```

-An example and the default configuration can be found in the
+An example / the default configuration can be found in the
 [test/data/configuration](../test/data/configuration) directory.

 A configuration example is listed in the following: